elviswangari/printf/README.md

-## CUSTOM PRINTF FUNCTION

-This directory contains printf function code
+This directory contains the printf function